getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ### Create the certificates container for HTTPS

-Launch a second container so that the app has HTTPS access, a requirement from Jawbone.
+Launch a second container so that the app has HTTPS access, because HTTPS is a requirement from Jawbone.
 To get https through Let's Encrpyt, we'll go through [this tutorial](https://getcarina.com/blog/push-button-lets-encrypt/).

 We’ll use those certs, by making another container with your Jawbone app container named "sleepifyapp" as the backend.
 The image `smashwilson/lets-nginx` is from the [Carina Push Button Let's Encrypt tutorial](https://getcarina.com/blog/push-button-lets-encrypt/).